 In addition to her operatic activities she has a big passion for lieder and concert repertoire.
 She has sung Ravel´s Shéhérazade with the Brabant orchestra, as well as Mahler´s 4th Symphony with the Dutch Radio Philharmonic Orchestra.
 In 2009 she sang both Mozart’s Davide Penitente as well as Mendelssohn’s Sommernachtstraum with the Dortmund Philharmonik.
 With the Royal Chamber Orchestra of Wallonia she performed Haydn’s Scena di Berenice as well as Mendelssohn’s concert aria Infelice.
 The latter she also performed with the Kansai Philharmonic in Osaka, Japan, with Augustin Dumay both conducting and playing the violin solo part.

 In 2013 she went on an international tour through Spain, Tunesia, and Italy with the Sinfonia Varsovia, conducted by Christopher Warren-Green.

-In 2008 she and the pianist Abigail Richards won the Vrienden Award of the Vriendenkrans Concours at the Concertgebouw in Amsterdam.
+In 2008 she and pianist Abigail Richards won the Vrienden Award of the Vriendenkrans Concours at the Concertgebouw in Amsterdam.
 With this award they received coaching’s from many lieder specialists such as Elly Ameling, Rudolf Jansen, Helmut Deutsch, Robert Holl, Edith Wiens, Wolfram Rieger, Rudolf Piernay and Julius Drake.
-As a duo they perform regularly throughout The Netherlands.